The AAS Mission

 Policies on AAS Resolutions

-- a) Draft resolutions may be submitted to the Executive Committee by AAS Committees or Council members at any time.
+- a) Draft resolutions of the AAS may be submitted to the Board of Trustees by AAS Divisions, Working Groups, Committees, or Trustees at any time.

-b) Draft resolutions may be submitted directly to the Executive Committee at any time by any full member if accompanied by four signatures of other full members.
+b) Draft resolutions may be submitted to the Board of Trustees by any full AAS member at any time if accompanied by the signatures of four other full AAS members.

-- The Executive Committee should review the content of the draft resolution and refer the draft to the Committee on Astronomy and Public Policy (CAPP) for review or to any other appropriate AAS Committee(s) or Division(s) as necessary
+- The Secretary shall review the draft resolution and refer the draft to the Committee on Astronomy and Public Policy (CAPP) or to any other appropriate AAS Committee(s) or Division(s) as necessary.

-a) CAPP should review the draft resolution specifically in regard to any specific benefits or potential harm that may accrue to the Society by the adoption of the resolution.
+a) CAPP should review the draft resolution to determine any specific benefits or potential harm that may that may occur as a result of adopting the resolution.

-b) Other Committees or Divisions should provide expert advice on specific matters, e.g. planetary science, employment issues, education concerns, RFI mitigation as necessary.
+b) Other Committees or Divisions should provide advice on specific matters as necessary, e.g. planetary science, employment issues, education concerns, RFI mitigation.

-- a) Once the opinion of CAPP and any other cognizant committee is received by the Executive Committee, it should either adopt the resolution or forward the resolution to the full AAS Council for discussion and review.
-The Executive Committee may modify the resolution prior to forwarding the resolution to the entire council.
+- a) Once the opinion of CAPP and any other cognizant body participating in the review process is received by the Board of Trustees, the Board should either adopt the resolution or proceed with discussion and review.
+The Board of Trustees may modify the resolution.

-b) Discussion by the full Council would be recommended for those resolutions that are deemed by the Executive Committee to be either controversial in nature, that require the broadest possible discussion and debate or that may require additional expert input or development prior to adoption.
+b) Discussion by the Board of Trustees is recommended for those resolutions that are controversial in nature, that require the broadest possible discussion and debate, that may require additional expert input, or that require additional development prior to adoption.

-c) A public comment period, of a reasonable length of time and made widely known to the membership, should be established by the Executive Committee during the consideration of all resolutions,so that AAS members may comment on any proposed policy statement.
+c) The Board of Trustees should establish a public comment period, of a reasonable length of time, that is made widely known to the membership, during the consideration of all resolutions, so that AAS members may comment on any proposed resolution.

-d) In cases requiring rapid action, the Executive Committee may proceed to take action without allowing a public comment period, but should notify the Council of any action undertaken.
+d) In cases requiring rapid action, the Board of Trustees may proceed to take action without a public comment period.

-b) A super majority (2/3 of the voting members of the Council shall be required for adoption of any resolution.
+b) A super majority of the Board of Trustees (2/3 of the voting members) is required for the adoption of any resolution.

-- a) AAS Resolutions should be reviewed by CAPP each year and a list of those resolutions recommended to be retained by the Society should be presented to Council at each summer AAS meeting.
+- a) AAS Resolutions should be reviewed each year by CAPP.
+A list of the resolutions that CAPP recommends be retained should be presented to the Board of Trustees at each summer AAS meeting.

-b) Council should decide which resolutions to retain for the coming year at each summer AAS meeting.
+b) The Board of Trustees should decide which resolutions are retained for the coming year at each summer AAS meeting.

-- a) A list of the titles of the current AAS Resolutions and links to the full text on the AAS web pages should be published regularly in the AAS Newsletter or distributed to the membership by other means.
+- a) A list of the titles of the current AAS Resolutions and links to the full text on the AAS website should be distributed to the membership soon after every summer AAS meeting.

-b) The AAS Press Officer should be consulted as to the best way to widely disseminate any newly adopted AAS resolution.
+b) The AAS Press Officer should be consulted on the best way to widely disseminate any newly adopted AAS resolution.

 On AAS Resolutions